confluentinc/cp-docker-images/docs/installation/recipes/connect-avro-jdbc.rst

 Starting Up Confluent Platform and Kafka Connect
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that we have all of the Docker dependencies installed, we can create a Docker machine and begin starting up Confluent Platform.
+Now that we have all of the Docker dependencies installed, we can create a Docker machine and begin starting up |cp|.

 .. note::